Most Watched US TV Broadcast

 Everybody knows what the Super Bowl means for American culture.
 Held on the 1st Sunday in February and often referred to as the Big Game, without any exaggeration, it’s a major cultural event for U.S. And Super Bowl Sunday is an unofficial American national holiday.
 Want to know an interesting fact?
 It is the second largest day for the United States food consumption, surpassed only by Thanksgiving!

-The annual championship game of the National Football League is broadcasted by the U.S. television.
-As a result of the game’s extremely high viewership, the Super Bowl has frequently been the most watched American television broadcast of the year.
-In 2015, it became the highest rated television program in the history of the USA.
+The annual championship game of the National Football League is broadcasted by U.S. television.
+As a result of the game’s extremely high viewership, the Super Bowl has frequently been the most-watched American television broadcast of the year.
+In 2015, it became the highest-rated television program in the history of the USA.
 On top of that, the Super Bowl is also among the most viewed sporting events in the world.

 Fantastic Advertising Opportunities